syntasso/kratix-marketplace/ansible-job-launcher/README.md

 > Warning
 > The Promise is set to work with the AWX instance installed in the setup commands by default.
 Changing this to another AWX instance is as easy as editing the environment variables set in the `./internal/configure-pipeline/execute-pipeline` script and rebuilding the pipeline images.

-To install:
+From this current directory, to install:
 ```
 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/ansible-job-launcher/promise.yaml
 ```

-To make a resource request (small by default):
+From this current directory, to make a resource request:
 ```
 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/ansible-job-launcher/resource-request.yaml
 ```